-Disclosure template for main features of regulatory capital instruments 1 Issuer United Gulf Bank United Gulf Bank 2 Unique identifier (e.g. CUSIP, ISIN or Bloomberg identifier for private placement) Share ticker: UGB Not listed 3 Governing law(s) of the instrument Laws and regulations of the Kingdom of Bahrain Laws and regulations of the Kingdom of Bahrain Regulatory treatment 4 Transitional CBB rules Common Equity Tier 1 Additional Tier 1 5 Post-transitional CBB rules Common Equity Tier 1 Eligible 6 Eligible at solo/group/group & solo Group and solo Group and solo 7 Instrument type (types to be specified by each jurisdiction) Common shares Perpetual Subordinated Loan 8 Amount recognised in regulatory capital US\$ 101 million US\$ 33 million 9 Par value of instrument US\$ 0.25 per share US\$ 33 million 10 Accounting classification Shareholders' Equity Equity 11 Original date of issuance Various Mar-2016 12 Perpetual or dated Perpetual Perpetual 13 Original maturity date No maturity No maturity 14 Issuer call subject to prior supervisory approval No Yes 15 Optional call date, contingent call dates and redemption amount Not applicable Not applicable 16 Subsequent call dates, if applicable Not applicable Not applicable Coupons / dividends 17 Fixed or floating dividend/coupon Floating dividends Fixed coupon 18 Coupon rate and any related index Not applicable 10.5% p.a.
-19 Existence of a dividend stopper Not applicable Yes 20 Fully discretionary, partially discretionary or mandatory Fully discretionary Fully discretionary 21 Existence of step up or other incentive to redeem No No 22 Noncumulative or cumulative Noncumulative Noncumulative 23 Convertible or non-convertible Not applicable Non-convertible 24 If convertible, conversion trigger (s) Not applicable Not applicable 25 If convertible, fully or partially Not applicable Not applicable 26 If convertible, conversion rate Not applicable Not applicable 27 If convertible, mandatory or optional conversion Not applicable Not applicable 28 If convertible, specify instrument type convertible into Not applicable Not applicable 29 If convertible, specify issuer of instrument it converts into Not applicable Not applicable 30 Write-down feature No Yes 31 If write-down, write-down trigger(s) Not applicable Non-Viability Event 32 If write-down, full or partial Not applicable Partial 33 If write-down, permanent or temporary Not applicable Permanent 34 If temporary write-down, description of write-up mechanism Not applicable Not applicable 35 Position in subordination hierarchy in liquidation (specify instrument type immediately senior to instrument) Not applicable Tier 2 subordinated instruments 36 Non-compliant transitioned features None None 37 If yes, specify non-compliant features Not applicable Not applicable
+Disclosure template for main features of regulatory capital instruments 1 Issuer United Gulf Bank United Gulf Bank 2 Unique identifier Share ticker: UGB Not listed 3 Governing law(s) of the instrument Laws and regulations of the Kingdom of Bahrain Laws and regulations of the Kingdom of Bahrain Regulatory treatment 4 Common Equity Tier 1 Additional Tier 1 Additional Tier 1 5 Common Equity Tier 1 Eligible Eligible 6 Group and solo Group and solo Group and solo 7 Instrument type Common shares Perpetual Subordinated Loan 8 Amount recognised in regulatory capital US\$ 116 million US\$ 33 million 9 Par value of instrument US\$ 0.5 per share US\$ 33 million 10 Accounting classification Shareholders' Equity Equity 11 Original date of issuance Various Mar-2016 12 Perpetual or dated Perpetual Perpetual 13 No maturity No maturity No maturity 14 Issuer call subject to prior supervisory approval No Yes 15 Not applicable Not applicable Not applicable 16 Not applicable Not applicable Not applicable Coupons / dividends 17 Floating dividends Fixed coupon Fixed coupon 18 Not applicable 10.5% p.a.
+10.5% p.a.
+19 Not applicable Yes Yes 20 Fully discretionary Fully discretionary Fully discretionary 21 No No No 22 Noncumulative Noncumulative Noncumulative 23 Convertible or non-convertible Not applicable Non-convertible 24 Not applicable Not applicable Not applicable 25 Not applicable Not applicable Not applicable 26 Not applicable Not applicable Not applicable 27 Not applicable Not applicable Not applicable 28 Not applicable Not applicable Not applicable 29 Not applicable Not applicable Not applicable 30 Write-down feature No Yes 31 Not applicable Non-Viability Event Non-Viability Event 32 Not applicable Partial Partial 33 Not applicable Permanent Permanent 34 Not applicable Not applicable Not applicable 35 Position in subordination hierarchy in liquidation Not applicable Tier 2 subordinated instruments 36 Non-compliant transitioned features None None 37 If yes, specify non-compliant features Not applicable Not applicable

-The Additional Tier 1 facility has no impact on the earnings or dividends of the Group for the year ended 31 December 2017.
+The Additional Tier 1 facility has no impact on the earnings or dividends of the Group for the year ended 31 December 2019.